craiggrummitt/SpriteKitEasingSwift/README.md

 ***via Github:***

 Clone the project at Github ([https://github.com/craiggrummitt/SpriteKitEasingSwift](https://github.com/craiggrummitt/SpriteKitEasingSwift)).
 You will find an example project there as well.
-To use the framework drag three files into your project:
+To use the framework drag the SpriteKitEasingSwift/Classes folder to your project.

-* easing.swift
-* SKEase.swift
-* EasingDeclarations.swift

 ## Author